OWASP/www-chapter-national-institute-of-engineering-mysuru/index.md

 ## Previous Meetup/Event

-**Network Security Fundamentals Workshop**\
-**Date & Time:** 25th September 2025, 9:00am IST\
-**Venue:** NIE North Auditorium, Mysuru\
-OWASP NIE Student Chapter successfully organized a comprehensive workshop on "Network Security Fundamentals" covering essential concepts of network protocols, firewall configurations, and intrusion detection systems.
-Participants engaged in hands-on exercises involving network scanning, traffic analysis, and vulnerability identification using industry-standard tools.
-The workshop was designed for intermediate-level students with basic networking knowledge and bridged the gap between theoretical concepts and practical security implementation.
-Senior chapter members provided guidance throughout the session to ensure effective learning outcomes.

-## Next Meetup/Event

 **Chapter Meetup**\
 **Date & Time:** 1st October 2025, 9:00am IST\
 **Venue:** NIE North Auditorium, Mysuru\
-OWASP NIE Student Chapter is conducting its chapter meetup to assess mid-semester project progress and plan activities for the remaining semester.
-The session will feature presentations from mobile security testing and web vulnerability assessment project teams showcasing their current work and findings.
-Members will discuss preparations for upcoming hackathons, finalize the schedule for remaining workshops, and explore opportunities for inter-chapter collaboration.
-This meetup aims to maintain project momentum while ensuring alignment with semester goals and addressing any technical challenges faced by teams.
+OWASP NIE Student Chapter successfully conducted its chapter meetup to assess mid-semester project progress and plan activities for the remaining semester.
+The session featured presentations from mobile security testing and web vulnerability assessment project teams showcasing their current work and findings.
+Members discussed preparations for upcoming hackathons, finalized the schedule for remaining workshops, and explored opportunities for inter-chapter collaboration.
+This meetup maintained project momentum while ensuring alignment with semester goals and addressing any technical challenges faced by teams.

+## Next Meetup/Event

+**Stay Tuned for our Upcoming Meetups/Events!**